dyninst/dyninst/docs/dyninstAPI/public/BPatch_addressSpace.h.rst

   .. cpp:function:: virtual BPatch_object* loadLibrary(const char* libname, bool reload = false) = 0

-    For dynamic rewriting, this function loads a dynamically linked library into the process’s address space.
+    For dynamic rewriting, this function loads a dynamically linked library into the process's address space.
 For static rewriting, this function adds a library as a library dependency in the rewritten file.
 In both cases Dyninst creates a new BPatch_module to represent this library.